-- Take notes at every meeting, rotate who the notetaker is, and share it in a central location (Notion, Coda, email list, etc.) so everyone can access it later.
+- Take notes at every virtual meeting, rotate who the notetaker is, and share it in a central location (Notion, Coda, email list, etc.) so everyone can access it later.

 - If you are considering making a slide deck, write a memo instead (yes, in prose—not bullets).

 - Start any nontrivial project by writing a brief, gather feedback in comments asynchronously, and schedule a meeting only if a decision needs to be made.

 - Constantly link to and refer to documents, keeping them up-to-date rather than answering questions in Slack repeatedly.

 - Write down anything you end up saying or doing more than once.

 There’s much more to say, but building this practice early ensures that the default communication pattern is asynchronous.
 This will scale much better and is infinitely more productive than Zoom meetings.

 You’re already building a system to support work from many locations simultaneously, so why not make the most of it by broadening your search for remote talent?

 When hiring in multiple states, you’ll notice that people come from many different backgrounds and work experiences.
 Some of the best engineers I’ve hired didn’t come from FAANG (MANGA?) but from a healthcare consultancy, an insurance software company, small dev shops, and even the locomotive industry.